-Lake Turkana occupies the northern end of the Great Rift Valley in Kenya – Kenya is home to 64 of the total lakes found within the continent of Africa and 8 of these make up the main lakes in the Kenyan Rift Valley.
-From north to south, the names of these lakes are Lake Turkana, Lake Logipi, Lake Baringo, Lake Bogoria, Lake Nakuru, Lake Elmenteita, Lake Naivasha, and Lake Magadi.
+Kenya is home to 64 of the total lakes found within Africa and 8 of these make up the main lakes in the Kenyan Rift Valley.
+From north to south, these lakes are Lake Turkana, Lake Logipi, Lake Baringo, Lake Bogoria, Lake Nakuru, Lake Elmenteita, Lake Naivasha, and Lake Magadi.

-The Kenyan Lake system is central to the birds migration route as they make their way from breeding grounds in the north to wintering locations in Africa.
-Visit Lake Nakuru, one of the 3 inter-linked lakes in the Rift Valley and the most important foraging site for the Lesser flamingo and a major breeding ground for Great white pelicans.
+The Kenyan Lake system is central to numerous birds’ migration routes and Lake Nakuru is the most important foraging site for the lesser flamingo and a major breeding ground for great white pelicans.

-Discover an extraordinary geological feature almost 6,500 km long, stretching around one-sixth of the Earth’s circumference!
-Explore this spectacular valley that measures an average 64 km wide.
-And there is a chasm as wide as 480km in the Danakil Desert.
-See the valley’s steep walls from a plane, rising as high as 2700 m.
+The Rift Valley is almost 6,500 km long, stretching around one-sixth of the Earth’s circumference, a spectacular valley measuring an average of 64 km wide with steep walls rising as high as 2700 m.